 News & Announcements

-During the academic year 2019-2020, Faculty Senate meets monthly on Monday afternoons, 3:30-5:00 pm, in Room 180 Fairlane Center South (FCS).
-Meetings are open to all faculty members.
+During the academic year 2020-2021, Faculty Senate meets virtually once a month on Monday afternoons, 3:30-5:00 pm.
+Meetings are announced to Senators and Alternates, and are open to all faculty members.
 Meetings are also open to the public, except when the Senate calls for an executive session.
-Remaining meeting dates are: February 24, March 16, April 13, and May 18.
-Regular meetings are not held during the months of June, July, and August.
+The full UM-Dearborn meeting schedule for AY 2020-2021 is available on the Faculty Senate web pages.

 Meeting dates, time, and locations for University of Michigan Faculty Assembly, which represents all three campuses, are located on the Faculty Assembly web page.

 Regents Issue Memorial Statements for Two UM-Dearborn Faculty Senators

 At their meeting of December 6, 2018, the UM Regents adopted Memorial Statements for two UM-Dearborn faculty members who died in 2018, Associate Professor Bruce Elenbogen (CECS) and Professor Elsayed Orady (CECS).
 Both Elenbogen and Orady were active members of Faculty Senate over a number of years, serving as Senators representing their College and as members of several Senate committees.
 Orady also served as Senate Chair in 2003-2004, and as Vice Chair in 2010 and 2011.
 Their memorial statements were framed and presented to their families by Faculty Senate and were published in the Regents minutes for December 6, 2018.